Morphisms¶

 2.1 Distribution-family morphisms¶

-Continuous distribution families parameterised by a finite set, declared with
+Continuous distribution families parameterized by a finite set, declared with

 denote morphisms of \(\mathbf{Kern}\):